Nicxe/krisinformation/README.md

     </a>
 </p>

+> [!TIP]
+> You can easily set up multiple sensors for different locations by clicking Add Entry on the Krisinformation integration page in Home Assistant.
+No YAML configuration is required, and each sensor can have its own unique setup.

 ### Manual Configuration

 If the button above does not work, you can also perform the following steps manually: